Knot Categorification from Mirror Symmetry, Part II: Lagrangians: A-brane category and thimble algebras

 The existence of two dual descriptions of ${\MDy}$ in \eqref{AYA}, in terms of the left and the right thimbles generalizes simpler instances of appearance of Koszul duality in geometry, starting with the work of Bondal \cite{bondalm} for derived categories of coherent sheaves on ${\mathbb P}^n$.
 It's A-model reinterpretation, in terms of two dual sets of thimbles is due to \cite{HIV, Seidel}.

-The Koszul property has a number of consequences for both $A$ and $A^{\vee}$ which should carry over to our setting.
-Koszul property implies \cite{BGS, Stroppel, Keller} that their quiver relations are quadratic, so that the quiver path algebra admits a grading by path length.
-We will prove this by explicit computation of the algebra $A$ for $^L\fg = \mathfrak{su}_2$ in section $7$.
-From this, and the definition of the simple module $S_{\cal C}$ of the quiver path algebra as the one with rank one on the node ${\cal C}$ and zero on all the others, one deduces that every $I_{\cal C}$ brane has a projective resolution $ I_{\cal C} \cong I_{\cal C}(P) $ as in \eqref{fca}, whose $k$'th term has cohomological grading which coincides with the path length grading on the quiver $Q_A$.
+Koszul property is important to understand, as it would have a number of consequences for both $A$ and $A^{\vee}$ which should carry over to our setting.
+It implies \cite{BGS, Stroppel, Keller} that quiver relations are quadratic, so that the quiver path algebra admits a grading by path length.
+From this, and the definition of the simple module $S_{\cal C}$ of the quiver path algebra as the one with rank one on the node ${\cal C}$ and zero on all the others, one deduces that every $I_{\cal C}$ brane has a projective resolution $ I_{\cal C} \cong I_{\cal C}(P) $ as in \eqref{fcac}, whose $k$'th term has cohomological grading which coincides with the path length grading on the quiver $Q_A$.
 This is a definition of Koszul property of the algebra $A$ from \cite{BGS}.
 This, resolution lets us compute the algebra $A^{\vee}$ as

 which immediately identifies the cohomological grading $k$ with the path length grading on the quiver $Q_A$.
 It also means that the algebra $A^{\vee}$ is itself a path algebra of a quiver $Q_{A^{\vee}}$, with the same set of nodes, and arrows that carry a cohomological in addition to equivariant grading.